 However, the multiple times the author says “outside the scope of this book” kept reminding me that I paid $40 for such a short book.
 At least one time, I would have really liked to see more discussion regarding something he said was outside the scope, as if the book was already 900 pages long.
 I do give kudos to the author of at least having an appendix on OOP considering PDO is all about OOP – although I would have much more preferred to have also seen OOP techniques used throughout the code examples instead of a minor comment.

-One other minor gripe I had, the use of short tags instead of throughout the code examples.
+One other minor gripe I had, the use of short tags <?= ?> instead of <?php echo ?> throughout the code examples.
 It drove me crazy since I can’t use them and really wish I could (XML compatibility issues).
 And it also kept reminding me that the use of <?= is to save space and good grief, not like this book needed to save space.
 Anyone trying to use this code to learn will have to modify it if their php settings have short_tags off.

 - Site Update Tomorrow